aventure-cloud/laravel-tenancy/README.md

 ## Configuration
-To get full control of behavior of the package you need to extract from package the configurable resources: config file, blade views.
+To get full control of behavior of the package you need publish the `config/multitenancy.php` file.

 `php artisan vendor:publish --provider="AventureCloud\MultiTenancy\MultiTenancyServiceProvider"`

-Use this params to configure the main attributes of the email that contains the link for E-Mail verification.
 ```php

     // The foreign key for identifying tenant ownership